-The Fund is exposed to price risk on equity securities listed or quoted on recognised securities exchanges and derivatives.
+The Fund is exposed to price risk on equity securities.
 Price risk arises from investments held by the Fund for which prices in the future are uncertain.
 Where non-monetary financial instruments are denominated in currencies other than the Australian dollar, the price in the future will also fluctuate because of changes in foreign exchange rates which are considered a component of price risk.